liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/07-deploying-wars-wab-generator/01-deploying-wars-wab-generator-intro.markdown

 ## Deploying a WAR

-To deploy a WAB based on your WAR plugin, copy your WAR plugin to your @product@ instance's `deploy/` folder in your  [`[Liferay Home]`](/docs/7-2/deploy/-/knowledge_base/d/liferay-home).
+To deploy a WAB based on your WAR plugin, copy your WAR plugin to your @sharepoint@ instance's `deploy/` folder in your  [`[Liferay Home]`](/docs/7-2/deploy/-/knowledge_base/d/liferay-home).